 October 3* I’ll be at Present Sounds, 249 Huron St, Brooklyn NY.
 This is in Greenpoint, which is a strange attractor for my life lately.
 Set time is 8:30-10:00.

-If you haven’t attended one of these before please be aware that this is a deep listening event more akin to group meditation then to a typical show or party.
+To help you understand the setting, here’s how they described it: If you haven’t attended one of these before please be aware that this is a deep listening event more akin to group meditation then to a typical show or party.
 We have space reserved for socializing (the roof) but when in the upstairs listening space we ask that all speak minimally and when necessary in a whisper (think movie theater) out of respect for others.
 Please let your guests know too.

 My mom was messed up for life by her mother’s wild rages.
 As an adult you learn to forgive people for being bad at adulting.
 Not everybody is made to be a good parent, so I should do my best to cut grandma Anne Ruth a break.